PietPetGit/SteamlessInput/README.md

 ## Support the project

-This is a one-person, unpaid project that already tries to do a lot at once.
-If it saved you buying a wireless keyboard, or made your living-room PC usable:
+If I saved you buying a wireless keyboard, or made your setup better:

 - ⭐ **Star the repo.** It's free, and it's the single thing that most helps other people find this.
 - 💸 **Donate, or leave a tip** I'm a frugal person, so I promise no penny goes to waste
-- 🛠 **Pay me to add a feature.** Want something specific built, or your controller supported?
-Sponsor it and I'll prioritise it — open an issue describing what you want and we'll talk.
+- 🛠 **Pay me to add a feature.** Want something specific built?
+DM me or open an issue and we'll talk.

 <!-- TODO: replace these with your real donation links before publishing -->
 [**Donate / tip**](https://ko-fi.com/YOUR-USERNAME) · [**Sponsor**](https://github.com/sponsors/YOUR-USERNAME)